 How can I gain a permit?

-The nights away permit scheme is an internal assessment scheme designed to ensure that all those leading nights away events for young people within Scouting have the skills, experience and personal suitability to do so.
+The nights away permit scheme is an internal assessment scheme designed to ensure that all those leading nights away events for young people within the Scouts have the skills, experience and personal suitability to do so.

 The permit scheme

 You can find full details of the nights away permit scheme in the factsheets below.
 These include factsheets for specific roles such as commissioner and applicant.